 BNG Bank's capitalisation is commensurate with its low-risk assets.
-The bank's Common Equity Tier 1 capital ratio was 31% as of 30 June 2020, compared with the regulatory requirement of 10.25% for 20202.
-The bank's Tier 1 capital includes €733 million of Additional Tier 1 capital securities issued in 2015 and 2016.
+The bank's Common Equity Tier 1 capital ratio was 32% as of 31 December 2021, compared with the regulatory requirement of 10.00% for 20223.
+The bank's Tier 1 capital includes €309 million of Additional Tier 1 (AT1) capital securities issued in 2016.
+The bank will redeem the AT1 instruments issued in 2015 (€423.8 million) on 16 May 2022.

-As of 30 June 2020, BNG Bank's Tier 1 leverage ratio was 3.2% (2019: 3.6%), above the minimum regulatory requirement of 3%.
-The ratio was negatively affected by the increase in the balance sheet (+12%) resulting from higher asset valuations and the bank's decision to maintain higher liquidity buffers in this period of crisis.
+As of end-December 2021, BNG Bank's Tier 1 leverage ratio was 10.6% (year-end 2020: 3.5%), above the minimum regulatory requirement of 3%.
+Pro forma for the redemption of the Additional Tier 1 securities, the bank's Tier 1 leverage ratio would be approximately 9.7% under our calculations.

-On 16 April 2019, the European Parliament adopted an amended Capital Requirement Regulation (CRR II) applying to financial institutions in the EU, which states that public development institutions' exposures to regional governments, local authorities or public-sector entities in relation to public-sector investments are excluded from the denominator of the leverage ratio.
-As a result, the bank's leverage ratio will improve substantially from mid-2021.
+On 16 April 2019, the European Parliament adopted an amended Capital Requirement Regulation (CRR II) applying to financial institutions in the EU, which states that public development institutions' exposures arising from assets that constitute claims on central governments, regional governments, local authorities or public sector entities in relation to public sector investments, and promotional loans are excluded from the denominator of the leverage ratio.
+As a result, the bank's leverage ratio improved substantially in 2021.
+Based on the previously used methodology, the leverage ratio would have been 3.5% (approximately 3.2% pro forma for the redemption of AT1 under our calculations).